hazelcast/hazelcast-cpp-client/README.md

 ## 4.4.
 JSON Serialization

-You can use JSON formatted strings as objects in Hazelcast cluster.
-Starting with Hazelcast server version 3.12, the JSON serialization is one of the formerly supported serialization methods.
-Creating JSON objects in the cluster does not require any server side coding and hence you can just send a JSOn formatted string object to the cluster and query these objects by fields.
+You can use the JSON formatted strings as objects in Hazelcast cluster.
+Starting with Hazelcast IMDG 3.12, the JSON serialization is one of the formerly supported serialization methods.
+Creating JSON objects in the cluster does not require any server side coding and hence you can just send a JSON formatted string object to the cluster and query these objects by fields.

-In order to use JSON serialization, you should use `HazelcastJsonValue` object for the key or value.
+In order to use JSON serialization, you should use the `HazelcastJsonValue` object for the key or value.
 Here is an example IMap usage:

 ```C++
     hazelcast::client::ClientConfig config;